matt-neave/verificationAwareElixir/report_dump/Limitations.md

 # Research questions
 - Specify system - level properties to provably reason about the entirety of a system
 - Model and detect concurrency bugs between more than two processes
-- Property based testing too low level,
+- Property based testing too low level (tests are random, can miss cases)
+-